-Other long-term effects can depend on the preferred method of use.
-Snorting cocaine can result in damage to the nasal passages, difficulty swallowing.
-Smoking freebase cocaine, also known as ‘crack’, can cause asthma, coughing and damage to lungs, while injecting it orally can lead to intestinal damage caused by reduced blood flow.
+Long-term effects can depend on the preferred method of use.
+Snorting cocaine can result in damage to the nasal passages and difficulty swallowing.
+Smoking freebase cocaine, also known as “crack”, can cause asthma, coughing and lung damage.

 Start your recovery today